Sponge Gardens, North Head

 Cronulla is a beach-side suburb in southern Sydney, at about 26 km/16 mi in the south of Sydney's CBD (Central Business District).
 Cronulla lies on a peninsula, between Botany Bay on the north and Port Hacking on the south.
 Cronulla is a popular tourist location and attracts many beach enthusiasts.

-Dee Why is a suburb of northern Sydney, at about 18 km/11 mi in the north-east of Sydney's CBD (Central Business District).
-Dee Why caters for a variety of dining and accommodation options to suit different needs and budgets.
+Coogee is a beach-side suburb of Sydney, at about 8 km/4 mi in the south-east of Sydney's CBD (Central Business District).